-Description: Rectangular; edging formed from furniture moulding; shield of Ayloffe impaling Sulyard repeated eight times (3-2-3), with the same shield repeated seven times, less prominently, in the spaces between the first shields.
+Description: Rectangular; edging formed from furniture moulding; shield of Ayloffe impaling Sulyard impressed weakly seven times (2-3-2), with the same shield impressed eight times (3-2-3), more deeply, in the spaces between the first shields.

 Notes: William Ayloffe (c1535-1584) of Hornchurch, Essex, Justice of the Court of Queen’s Bench, married (c1560) Jane, dau. of Sir Eustace Sulyard, of Runwell, Essex.
 A large number of variants use the same shields.
 Several copies are known of this fireback, but in precisely the same arrangement, all poorly cast, unlike the variants without the additional shields, which are found in many different arrangements, some with dates and initials.
 From an illustration in the catalogue of an exhibition on heraldry at Burlington House, London, in 1894, it then being at Manor Farm, Edenbridge, Kent.

 Arms: Ayloffe impaling Sulyard (William Ayloffe of Bretons, Hornchurch)

 Description: Rectangular; triple-moulded edging (top and sides); top left, initials RKI in triad; top right, date.

 Notes: The initials probably relate to a husband and wife, the top initial being that of their surname.
 Formerly part of the J. H. Every collection.